Even though fathers are gaining custody in 50 percent of divorce cases, there are still reasons fathers lose custody of their children.

 Can I lose custody over allegations of child abuse?

-Can smoking be considered a substance abuse?
+Can smoking be considered substance abuse in custody cases?

 How does personal lifestyle play out in custody matters?